-Peterson Arch, Southern Utah 5/2/18 Viewpoint: From base of rockface looking Northeast.
+Peterson Arch, Charcoal on Paper, Southern Utah 5/2/18 Viewpoint: From base of rockface looking Northeast.
 Charcoal on Paper.
 I was introduced to Peterson Arch by a biologist working for the National Forest Inventory and Analysis, a continuous forest census initiated by an act of Congress in 1928.
 The ongoing project keeps a running account of growth in thousands of remote wilderness plots throughout the country.
 Katrina, the biologist, is the 5th generation of scientist keeping the record for the region south of Moab.
 Peterson Arch, unknown to the public, is not among the plots studied, but Katrina’s regional knowledge is deep and opened my eyes to the significance of this location.

 The drawing contains three focal points: a large Juniper tree, an arch, and a balanced rock: this is a treasure trove of rare natural wonders left wild and undocumented, a secret magical cove in the desert.
 The scene’s real impact emerged after sunset when the vast desert became lit by ethereal moonlight.
 The elegant arrangement in silver seemed almost (more)

-Wasatch Mountains, Summit County, Utah 3/5/18 Viewpoint: From Parley’s Canyon Summit looking Westward.
-Charcoal on Paper.
+Wasatch Mountains, Charcoal on Paper, Summit County, Utah 3/5/18 Viewpoint: From Parley’s Canyon Summit looking Westward.
 The rhythm in this drawing is created by the geological movements in the land, the alternating black and white of snow and trees, and the play of light and shadow made spectacular by the presence of Cumulus congestus clouds and new snow.
 The Wasatch Mountain Range has been growing at a rate of 1.5 ft per 1000 years (0.4mm per year) for the last three million years, and water drainages and weather have continued to erode the valleys downward even as the mountains continue their upward thrust.
 The folds of land shown on the right are a part of the Kelvin Formation that occurred during the Cretaceous Period over 66 million years ago.

 Like many artists I am captivated by the behaviors of light, including its absence (shadow).
 There are two types of shadow in the scene: light which has been absorbed by a dark object, such as a tree, and light which has not arrived because it has been blocked.
 The distinction between these two shadow states is easiest to see in the mountain left of center in the drawing.
 The cloud above blocks light from the sun and casts a shadow onto the mountainside.
 This causes a cool area, both in mood and in temperature.
 The trees growing here - Spruce, Douglas Fir, and Gamble Oak - are dark in color and absorb light, rather than having never gotten it.
 The charcoal mark too, like the shadow it represents, absorbs all wavelengths of light. (more)